 All work must be submitted by 12.00 noon on the advertised deadline.
-The electronic copy must be received by 12.00 noon in order for the work to be considered as "submitted".
+It must be received by 12.00 noon in order for the work to be considered as "submitted".
 Unless the student has been granted an extension, any work submitted after 12.00 noon will incur a penalty as follows:

-- 1 point per hour or part thereof up to 3 points (1 point per the first hour, another point for the second hour, and a third point for any further delay up to 12 noon the next day) - Next 10 days or part of thereof 3 points per day - Any work submitted after 10 days is marked 0 - Electronic submission is mandatory - Handing times are standardised as 12pm on the due date, with daily penalties applied every 24 hours from the due time.
+- 1 point per hour or part thereof up to 3 points (1 point per the first hour, another point for the second hour, and a third point for any further delay up to 12 noon the next day) - Next 10 days or part of therefore 3 points per day - Any work submitted after 10 days is marked 0 - Electronic submission is mandatory - Handing times are standardised as 12pm on the due date, with daily penalties applied every 24 hours from the due time.

-Students who have good reason to request an extension (e.g., serious health problem, major family difficulty) should contact their College as soon as possible, as all requests should go via the EAMC (Exam Access and Mitigation Committee), following the usual procedure outlined on their website and using the correct application form.
+Students who have good reason to request an extension (e.g., serious health problem, major family difficulty) should contact their College as soon as possible, as all requests Students who have good reason to request an extension (e.g., serious health problem, major family difficulty) should contact their College as soon as possible, as all requests should go via the EAMC (Exam Access and Mitigation Committee), following the usual procedure outlined on our website and using the correct application form..